Camp Y.I. Policies

 - Request for cancellation and refund need to be submitted in writing to the Camp Director.
 Refunds will be issued within 30 days of receiving of request to the original payment method on file

-We recommend all our campers, families, and staff follow CDC guidelines to reduce the risk of exposure to Coronavirus/COVID-19.
+We recommend all our campers, families, and staff follow CDC guidelines to reduce the risk of exposure to Coronavirus/COVID-19 prior to coming to camp.
 Including engaging in a 2-week pre-arrival quarantine that includes physical distancing from others, wearing a mask, and avoiding crowds and unnecessary travel.

 By signing your camper up for our programming, you acknowledge the contagious nature of the Coronavirus/COVID-19 and that the CDC and many other health authorities still recommend social distancing.
 You further acknowledge that Camp YI Youth Incorporated has reminded you of some preventative measures to reduce the spread of the Coronavirus/COVID-19.
 You further acknowledge that Camp YI Youth Incorporated cannot guarantee that infection with Coronavirus/COVID19 will not occur.
 You understand the risk of becoming exposed to and/or infected by the Coronavirus/COVID-19 may result from the actions, omissions, or negligence of self and others, including, but not limited to campers, camp staff, other camp visitors and their families.
 You voluntarily seek services provided by Camp YI Youth Incorporated and acknowledge the risk of exposure to the Coronavirus/COVID-19.
 Compliance with all set procedures to reduce the spread of Coronavirus/COVID-19 is mandatory to all staff, volunteers, campers, and families.